-Has travel changed your understanding of a place or people? that is the question that was posed recently on Trip Logic.
-It caused me to stop and think for a moment about all the traveling I've done in the past 10 years and I wondered; was there a trip or a moment that stood out to me?
+Has travel changed your understanding of a place or people? that is the question that was posed recently on Trip Logic (now removed from the web).
+It caused me to stop and think for a moment about all the traveling I’ve done in the past 10 years and I wondered; was there a trip or a moment that stood out to me?
 Without a doubt there is – Peru.

 Peru changed me in such a deep way I yearn to return, and even live there for an extended length of time.
 Travel can affect us in such profound ways when we go deeper then just seeing the surface of a place.
 Come with me on my journey of discovery and share with me yours!